catancs/ASL-Alphabet-Recognition-App/README.md

-## Streamlit ASL Alphabet Recognition Web App
+## 👋 Welcome to the Streamlit ASL Alphabet Recognition App!

 This project includes a Streamlit web application for real-time American Sign Language (ASL) alphabet recognition.
 The app allows users to upload an image of an ASL alphabet sign, and it will classify the sign and display the predicted label.
 It utilizes TensorFlow and Keras for building and training the model, demonstrating an end-to-end machine learning pipeline from data preprocessing to model evaluation.